Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

  #### Near surface of an ideal conductor

- This is _equal_ to an infinite single-sided sheet of charge, because the electric field near the surface of an ideal conductor is equal to that of an infinite single-sided sheet of charge.
+ This is _equal_ to an infinite single-sided sheet of charge, because the electric field *near* the surface of an ideal conductor is approximately flat and therefore (approximately) equal to that of an infinite single-sided sheet of charge.
 Therefore:

 {% math() %}
 \mathbf{E} = \frac{\sigma}{\epsilon_0} \hat z